Visual Novels, A History:

-So out of the top 193 anime series, 27 of them were inspired by visual novels, many of these top ranking works.
+So out of the top 200 anime series, 27 of them were inspired by visual novels, many of these top ranking works.
 27 isn't an overwhelming number.
-It's possible to be a good anime series as an original work (like Pretty Cure or Code Geass), a manga, (Like One Piece or Naruto), a light novel (like Haganai or PapaKiki), a film (like Summer Wars or Princess Mononoke), a video game (like Idolm@ster or Valkyria Chronicles), or even a novel (like Shinsekai Yori).
+It's possible to be a good anime series as an original work (like Pretty Cure or Code Geass), a manga, (Like One Piece or Naruto), a light novel (like Haganai or PapaKiki), a film (like Summer Wars or Princess Mononoke), or even a video game (like Idolm@ster or Valkyria Chronicles).
 But the point remains that there is a lot of gold to be mined from them there hills.

-Ranking the top ten visual novels I've actually played through, it would look like this:
+Ranking the top ten visual novels I've actually played through, in order of the value added over and above what you would gain from just watching their respective anime series, it would look like this: